streamlit/docs/content/develop/tutorials/charts/annotate-altair-chart.md

 ---
-title: Add annotations and selections to an Altair chart
+title: Annotate an Altair chart
-slug: /develop/tutorials/charts/annotations-and-selections-in-altair-chart
+slug: /develop/tutorials/charts/annotate-an-altair-chart
 ---

-# Add annotations and selections to an Altair chart
+# Annotate an Altair chart

 Altair allows you to annotate your charts with text, images, and emojis.
 You can do this by overlaying two charts to create a [layered chart](https://altair-viz.github.io/user_guide/compound_charts.html#layered-charts).